 A more uncommon location for an attachment motor can be in the rear of the robot chassis, like the one shown in Figure 9-4.
-One of the biggest advantages of this can be in using the attachment motor as a counter weight.
-If we know our robot is going to have issues with tipping forward when carrying heavy objects, having a rear-mounted attachment motor can help add the necessary counterweight to keep the robot from falling forward.
+One of the biggest advantages of this can be in using the attachment motor as a counterweight.
+If you know your robot is going to have issues with tipping forward when carrying heavy objects, having a rear-mounted attachment motor can help add the necessary counterweight to keep the robot from falling forward.
 The drawback is that the axle has to be brought forward for the attachment to make used of the motor's motion.